How might this help?

 I have a broad range of clients and have worked successfully with the range of issues including the following:

-• addictions and compulsions,
+• dependencies and compulsions,

 • anxiety,